 Whatever the reason, Netdata users should know how to configure individual nodes to act decisively if an incident, anomaly, or change in infrastructure affects how their Agents should perform.

-On most Linux systems, using our recommended one-line installation, the
+On most Linux systems, using our recommended one-line

-Netdata config directory is
+installation, the Netdata config

 /etc/netdata/.
 The config directory contains several configuration files with the

-.conf extension, a few directories, and a shell script named
+few directories, and a shell script named

 Some operating systems will use